zhangwei983/rust-book-learning/24-clap_example/README.md

 cargo add clap --features derive
 ```

 to add clap dependency to the cargo.toml file in your project.
 Please check this [cargo.toml](Cargo.toml) as an example.

+And for how to use `derive`, please check [this document](https://docs.rs/clap/4.0.18/clap/_derive/_tutorial/index.html#).

 ### Using clap Parser